shpak-yana/UK-Road-Safety-Local-Authority-Performance-Analytics/README.md

 - Geographic map (urban/rural, Local Authority ranking)
 - Demographics (age band, sex, vehicle type)
 - Key findings summary page

+## How to Open the Dashboard

+The `UK Road Analysis.pbix` file is available in **[Releases](https://github.com/shpak-yana/UK-Road-Safety-Local-Authority-Performance-Analytics/releases/tag/v1.0)** (67.4 MB).

+1. Download `UK.Road.Analysis.pbix` from the Releases page.
+2. Open it in **Power BI Desktop**.
+3. All data is embedded — no external connections required.

 ---